The list of quality video game companies continues to grow as the gaming industry explodes in popularity.

 While countless new game design studios come to market, we’d like to highlight the very best of the best.

-Students are flocking to the best gaming colleges to join many of the game dev companies listed below are consistently voted to be the best in the world and hold a reputation to match.
+Students are flocking to the best gaming colleges to join many of the game dev companies listed below that are consistently voted to be the best in the world – and hold a reputation to match.

 The Top 50 Video Game Companies

 This company is credited with the conception of handheld video games in 1979.
 Nintendo was founded by Fusajiro Yamauchi in September 1889.
 It is headquartered in Kyoto, Japan but has subsidiaries and offices in several other parts of the world.

 Nintendo is the world’s largest video game company by revenue, with a net value of over USD85 Billion.